-5. Leaves on vines can act a sunshield, and help prevent grapes from getting burnt.
-“Due to the Sparklehorse vineyard’s exposure to sun, we ensure the leaves on the afternoon side of the canopy are not removed.
-If the vines get burnt, this is an easily noticeable flavour in the finished wine”, said Ken.
+5. Leaves on vines can act as a sunshield, and help prevent grapes from getting burnt.
+'Due to the Sparklehorse vineyard's exposure to sun, we ensure the leaves on the afternoon side of the canopy are not removed.
+If the vines get burnt, this is an easily noticeable flavour in the finished wine', said Ken.

-6. Bush vines produce lower yields and more concentrated clusters with smaller grapes and thicker skins than their trellised counterparts.
+6. Bush vines produce lower yields and more concentrated clusters with smaller grapes and thicker skins that their trellised counterparts.

 7. One of the main purposes of Ken Forrester's Petit range of wines, is to provide work for people who desperately need it.
 But Ken's social philanthropy doesn't stop there.
 He's also donated a van to a member of the community, who then went on to successfully set up their own business driving the vineyard staff to and from work each day.